Accenture/reactive-interaction-gateway/docs/event-streams.md

 accenture/reactive-interaction-gateway
 ```

 In addition to stream, you can configure also app name.
 Kinesis is using value of `KINESIS_APP_NAME` as a name for DynamoDB table.
-DynamoDB is internally used to handle leases and consumer groups.
+DynamoDB is internally used by Amazon to handle leases and consumer groups.
 It's similar to group ID in Kafka.

 Change app name: